Young Pioneer Tours

 Can you register a .KP domain name?

 As North Korea is a socialist state there is next to no private enterprise.
-This means that their CCTLD is not available to non-state companies, nor available on the international market, which is kinda sad a .KP address would be pretty cook.
+This means that their CCTLD is not available to non-state companies, nor available on the international market, which is kinda sad a .KP address would be pretty cool.

-So, there’s basically no internet?
+So, there’s basically no internet in North Korea?

 Can foreigners use the internet in North Korea?